quantuminnovationlaboratoryph/qilph-qasm-runner/README.md

-# QASM Runner
+# QASM Runner and MQT Bench Runner

-The QASM runner script, `run-qasm.py`, takes a quantum circuit in the QASM file format as input and simulates it using any of the following simulators:
+The QASM runner, `run-qasm.py`, takes a quantum circuit in the QASM format as input and simulates the circuit (while measuring the memory consumption and run time) using any of the following backend simulators:
-- Qiskit Aer
+- Qiskit Aer3yy
 - MQT DDSim
 - ProjectQ

+The MQT Bench runner, `run-mqt-bench.py`, can take a list of test circuits from the MQT Bench set and simulate each quantum circuit in the list by using the QASM runner `run-qasm.py` script.
+The `run-mqt-bench.py` script was created specifically to perform benchmarking of the simulators:
+- Qiskit Aer3yy
+- MQT DDSim
+- ProjectQ

 ## Prerequisites

+To run the `run-qasm.py` and `run-mqt-bench.py` scripts, you need to install the scripts required Python package dependencies.
+We suggest you install these dependencies inside a separate environment like a Python virtual environment or a Conda environment.

 ### Required Packages